Pediatric Dental Group of New York

 Sedation dentistry is all about making your child as comfortable and relaxed as possible, with the lowest risk of side effects after the procedure.
-At Pediatric Dental Group of New York in Albany and Glens Falls, New York, the group of experienced childhood dentistry providers offers conscious sedation in the office.
+At Pediatric Dental Group of New York in Schenectady, Albany and Glens Falls, New York, the group of experienced childhood dentistry providers offers conscious sedation in the office.
 That means your child remains awake, pain-free, and calm, which can help you relax, too!
 Book an appointment online or call the office nearest you.

 Sedation dentistry refers to sedation methods that calm your child during dental appointments.
 Pediatric Dental Group of New York uses conscious sedation methods to help your child cope with worry and fear around their dental procedures but without the risks of general anesthesia.